one2nc/cloudlens/docs/README.md

 ---
-description: k9s like CLI for AWS
+description: k9s like CLI for AWS and GCP
 ---

 # 👋 Cloudlens